Florian-COLLIN/eclat-bfc-extension/README.md

 # Eclat-BFC-extension
 Web Browser Extension for Eclat-BFC.

+This extension adds a dark mode to the ENT of the Bourgogne Franche-Comté region, Eclat-BFC.